williamngan/pts/guide/md/_0800_Sound.md

 let td = sound.timeDomain();
 ```

-Optionaly, use the [`timeDomainTo`](#) function to map the data into a rectangular area.
-You can then apply various Pts functions to transform and visualize the data.
+Optionaly, use the [`timeDomainTo`](#) function to map the data to another range, such as a rectangular area.
+You can then apply various Pts functions to transform and visualize waveforms in a few lines of code.

 ```
 // fit data into a 200x100 area, starting from position (50, 50)